Ennodia vs OpenRouter

 - You want provider routing, fallback, and pricing controls behind one endpoint.

-- Your application code needs direct model responses, not local agent CLI runs.
+- Your application code needs direct model responses, not local agent command-line interface (CLI) runs.

-- You want to centralize hosted model access outside a local desktop agent setup.
+- You want centralized hosted model access outside a local desktop agent installation.

 Choose Ennodia When

-Section titled “Choose Ennodia When”- Your primary agent is already working in an MCP client.
+Section titled “Choose Ennodia When”- Your primary agent has a task in a Model Context Protocol (MCP) client.

-- You want that agent to ask installed local agent CLIs for help.
+- You want that agent to request help from installed local agent command-line interfaces (CLIs).

-- You want child task IDs, output previews, failures, ETA, and run history.
+- You want child task identifiers (IDs), output previews, failures, estimated completion time, and run history.

-- You want budget estimates and local limits before launching child tasks.
+- You want budget estimates and local limits before child tasks start.

 - You want a local HTTP bridge over those same agent runs.